Applicable International Human Rights Standards

 2. Every individual shall have the right to express and disseminate his opinions within the law.”

 In 2002, the Declaration of Principles on Freedom of Expression in Africa was adopted to supplement article 9 of the African Charter.
-Article 2 of the Declaration of Principles established that arbitrary interferences with a person’s freedom of expression is prohibited and that any restrictions on freedom of expression shall be provided by law, serve a legitimate interest and be necessary in a democratic society.
-These principles are currently being revised, with the 2019 Draft Declaration providing that:
+Article 2 of the Declaration of Principles established that arbitrary interference with a person’s freedom of expression is prohibited and that any restrictions on freedom of expression shall be provided by law, serve a legitimate interest and be necessary in a democratic society.
+The revised 2019 Declaration of Principles on Freedom of Expression and Access to Information in Africa further provide that:

 Other implicated rights

 In the context of online criminalisation, it is important to note that there are other interests and rights involved alongside the right to freedom of expression.
 These are different to the rights that are enabled through freedom of expression.
 The divergence of varying rights has been aptly captured in a 2019 Report on the UNSR on FreeEx:

 “[F]reedom of expression is a legal right of paramount value for democratic societies, interdependent with and supportive of other rights throughout the corpus of human rights law.
 At the same time, anti-discrimination, equality and equal and effective public participation underpin the entire corpus of human rights law.
 The kind of expression captured in article 20 of the International Covenant on Civil and Political Rights and article 4 of the International Convention on the Elimination of All Forms of Racial Discrimination presents challenges to both sets of norms, something that all participants in public life must acknowledge.”